thalesorp/adopet-api/README.md

 # AdoPet

-Project developed for the 6th back-end challenge given by [Alura](https://www.alura.com.br/challenges/back-end-6). #AluraChallenges
+Project developed for the 6th back-end challenge given by [Alura](https://www.alura.com.br/challenges/back-end-6). *#AluraChallenges*

-AdoPet is a web application that connects would-be pet guardians with NGOs working to find a new home for animals for adoption.
+**AdoPet** is a web application that connects would-be pet guardians with NGOs working to find a new home for animals for adoption.

 This repository contains the source code of the REST API developed in Java with the Spring Boot 3 framework, which provides services to the AdoPet application.

-For the front-end part of the project, please refer to the [AdoPet Front-end repository](https://github.com/sucodelarangela/adopet).
+For the front-end part of the project, please refer to the [AdoPet front-end repository](https://github.com/sucodelarangela/adopet) by [Angela Caldas](https://github.com/sucodelarangela).

-## Features
+## 💡 Features

 The AdoPet API provides the following endpoints for interacting with the platform: